cloudflare/cloudflare-docs-engine/src/content/runtime-apis/streams/readablestream.md

 - `preventAbort` <Type>bool</Type>

-  - When `true`, errors in the source `ReadableStream` will no longer abort the destination `WritableStream`. `pipeTo` will return a rejected promise with the error from the source or any error that occured while aborting the destination.
+  - When `true`, errors in the source `ReadableStream` will no longer abort the destination `WritableStream`. `pipeTo` will return a rejected promise with the error from the source or any error that occurred while aborting the destination.

 </Definitions>